Monday: Crispy Fish Burgers

 - 1 chicken stock cube

-- 2 tbsp Moroccan Paste
+- 2 tablespoon Moroccan Paste

 - 1 onion, thinly sliced